inside.ewu.edu

 Pre-requisites: PSYC 528.

-This course covers principles for the effective delivery of Social and Emotional Learning within school-based settings.
-This course covers the common components in SEL curriculum, factors associated with successful outcomes, and steps required for sustainable school-wide implementation.
-The course emphasizes the development and delivery of equitable services for all students.
+Covers principles for the effective delivery of Social and Emotional Learning within school-based settings.
+Covers the common components in SEL curriculum, factors associated with successful outcomes, and steps required for sustainable school-wide implementation.
+Emphasizes the development and delivery of equitable services for all students.

 PSYC 531.
 PSYCHOEDUCATIONAL GROUPS.
 4 Credits.